yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/yb-pgx.md

 {{< note title="YugabyteDB Managed" >}}

-To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+To use smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications must be deployed in a VPC that has been peered with the cluster VPC.
 For applications that access the cluster from a non-peered network, use the upstream PostgreSQL driver instead; in this case, the cluster performs the load balancing.
 Applications that use smart drivers from non-peered networks fall back to the upstream driver behaviour automatically.
-For information on using smart drivers with YugabyteDB Managed, refer to [Using smart drivers with YugabyteDB Managed](../../smart-drivers/#using-smart-drivers-with-yugabytedb-managed).
+For more information, refer to [Using smart drivers with YugabyteDB Managed](../../smart-drivers/#using-smart-drivers-with-yugabytedb-managed).

 {{< /note >}}